molevol-ub/bitacora/README.md

 BITACORA creates an output folder for each query database, and three files with the number of proteins identified in each step, including a summary table.
 For the genome and protein modes, only one summary table will be reported with the number of identified genes.

 In each folder, there are the following main files (considering you chose to clean output directory.
 If not, all files will be found in the same output folder):
-- YOURFPDB_genomic_and_annotated_genes_trimmed.gff3: GFF3 file with information of all identified protein curated models both in already annotated proteins and unannotated genomic sequences.
+- YOURFPDB_genomic_and_annotated_genes_trimmed.gff3: GFF3 file with information of all curated models.
-- YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the protein sequences from the above gene models.
+- YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the protein sequences corresponding to the curated models.

-Non-redundant data: Relevant information excluding identical proteins, or those considered as artifactual false positives (i.e. duplicated scaffolds, isoforms…).
+Non-redundant data: Relevant information excluding identical proteins or those considered as false positives (e.g. duplicated scaffolds, isoforms…).
-- YOURFPDB_genomic_and_annotated_genes_trimmed_nr.gff3: GFF3 file containing all identified non-redundant protein curated models both in already annotated proteins and unannotated genomic sequences.
+- YOURFPDB_genomic_and_annotated_genes_trimmed_nr.gff3: GFF3 file containing all non-redundant curated models.
-- YOURFPDB_genomic_and_annotated_proteins_trimmed_nr.fasta: A fasta file containing the non-redundant protein sequences from the above gene models.
+- YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the non-redundant protein sequences corresponding to the curated models.

-BED files with non-redundant merged blast hits in genome sequence:
+BED files with the location of all putative identified exons from TBLASTN hits in the genome sequence:
-- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with only merged blast alignments in non-annotated regions.
+- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with genomic coordinates of  putative exons located in non-annotated regions (i.e. absent in the input GFF).
-- YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with merged blast alignment in all genomic regions.
+- YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with the genomic coordinates of all putative exons.

 In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder if CLEAN=T).
-These files contain information of some intermediate steps of the analysis, such as the original or untrimmed gene models:
+These files contain information of some intermediate steps of the analysis, such as the original or untrimmed gene models, and multiples files stored for debugging or as controls:

-	- YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and fasta file containing the original untrimmed models for the identified proteins.
+	-YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and FASTA file containing the original untrimmed models for the identified proteins in the input GFF (from BITACORA Step 1).
-	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query FPDB sequences or split putative fused genes)
+	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query FPDB sequences or splitting putative fused genes in Step 1).
-	- YOURFPDB_genomic_genes.gff3: GFF3 containing novel identified proteins in genomic sequences.
+	- YOURFPDB_genomic_genes.gff3: GFF3 containing newly identified and untrimmed proteins in genomic sequences (from BITACORA Step 2).
-	- YOURFPDB_genomic_genes_trimmed.gff3: GFF3 containing novel identified proteins in genomic sequences curated by the positions identified in the HMM profile.
+	- YOURFPDB_genomic_genes_trimmed.gff3: GFF3 containing newly identified proteins in the genomic mode, curated by the positions identified in the HMM profile (from Step 2).
+	- Hmmer folder containing the output of HMMER searches against the annotated proteins and novel proteins identified in the genome.
+	- GeMoMa folder containing the obtained raw gene models.
-	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing CDS and protein sequences translated directly from YOURFPDB_annot_genes_trimmed.gff3
+	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing CDS and protein sequences translated directly from YOURFPDB_annot_genes_trimmed.gff3 (used for debugging purposes)
 	- YOURFPDBgffgenomictrimmed.cds.fasta and YOURFPDBgffgenomictrimmed.pep.fasta: Files containing CDS and protein sequences translated directly from YOURFPDB_genomic_genes_trimmed.gff3
-	- hmmer folder containing the output of HMMER searches against the annotated proteins and novel proteins identified in the genome
-	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated proteins
+	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated proteins.
-	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query FPDB against the genomic sequence
+	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query FPDB against the genomic sequence.
-	- YOURFPDB_blastp_parsed_list.txt; YOURFPDB_hmmer_parsed_list.txt; YOURFPDB_allsearches_list.txt; YOURFPDB_combinedsearches_list.txt: Parsed files combining all hits and extending the hit positions from BLASTP and HMMER outputs
+	- YOURFPDB_blastp_parsed_list.txt; YOURFPDB_hmmer_parsed_list.txt; YOURFPDB_allsearches_list.txt; YOURFPDB_combinedsearches_list.txt: Parsed coordinate files combining all hits from BLASTP and HMMER outputs.
-	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt and _nogff_filtered: File containing the positions identified after parsing the tBLASTn search.
+	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt (and _notgff_filtered): File containing the positions identified after parsing the TBLASTN search.
-	- YOURFPDB_prots_VsGFF_badannot_list.txt and _goodannot_list.txt: Debugging files: These files are for checking that the identified proteins and the protein models in the GFF3 codify the same protein.
+	- YOURFPDB_prots_VsGFF_badannot_list.txt and YOURFPDB_goodannot_list.txt: Debugging files: These files are for checking that the identified proteins and the protein models in the GFF3 codify the same protein.
 If the file badannot_list.txt contains some identifier, it means that the GFF3 annotation is incorrect pointing to a bad annotation in the original GFF3.
 Please, try to translate the CDS for that protein into the 3 reading frames and check if the 2nd or 3rd frame codify for the protein in question stored in "YOURFPDB_genomic_and_annotated_proteins_trimmed_nr.fasta".
 If correct, modify the GFF3 by adding 1 or 2 nucleotide position in the start of the GFF3 (take into account if it is transcribed from forward or reverse strand).
 If negative, please report the error via GitHub.
 	- YOURFPDB_genomic_genes_proteins.fasta: It contains all merged exons from putative novel proteins identified in the genome before filtering those without the protein domain identified with HMMER.
-This file could be useful in case of using an HMM profile not trained with your sequences which cannot detect some sequences.
+This file could be useful in case of using an HMM profile not trained with your sequences which cannot detect divergent sequences, such as remote homologs.
 	- YOURFPDB_genomic_exon_proteins.fasta: contains the exon sequences joined into genes in the aforementioned file.
 	- Additional generated files are stored for pipeline debugging and controls.

 ##### Notes on BITACORA output

-The identified proteins could be used for further prospective analyses, or to facilitate a more curated annotation using genome annotation editors (such as Apollo).
-In particular, it is recommended to perform a first validation of the new identified proteins when using the close-proximity method.
-Among other aspects, it is important to check the parameter used to join putative exons, or to determine if some models need to be split or joined (erroneous joined genes, or absence of joined exons from the same gene).
-It is important to note that the identified proteins (from the genomic regions) are illustrative, and other members could be encoded in the genome but were not identified (true negatives, i.e. divergent genes that do not match the protein profile).
-We recommend using the parameter BLASTPHMMER=T in order to retain new divergent copies also based on BLASTP alignments.
+The proteins identified with BITACORA can be used either for further prospective analyses or to facilitate a more curated annotation using genome annotation editors (such as Apollo).
+In the first case, it is recommended to perform some validation of the newly identified proteins, especially when using the close proximity algorithm.
+It is important to determine if gene models need to be split or joined (i.e., if the parameter MAXINTRON needs to be modified).
+For highly divergent gene families, we also recommend using the parameter BLASTPHMMER=T in order to identify distant homologs.
+In addition, it would be also useful to build an MSA, constructing a tree of the gene family including members of other closely related species, or checking for characteristic structural features of the protein (i.e. the presence of transmembrane domains, signal peptides, etc.).
+See Vizueta et al. (2018) for some examples.

-In addition, if there are BITACORA identified sequences containing stop codons, codified as “X”, it could be artefactual from TBLASTN hits if they are in the beginning or end of an exon or, otherwise, those genes are probably pseudogenes.

-A validation to identify putative erroneously assigned proteins (mainly caused by the inclusion of contaminant sequences in the query database) could consist in aligning all proteins and checking the MSA, constructing the phylogeny of the gene family including related species; doing a reduced blast with NCBI-nr database or obtaining structural particularities of the proteins (i.e. characterizing protein domains as transmembrane domains, signal peptides, etc.).
-See Vizueta et al. (2018) for an example of such analyses.

-In particular, BITACORA full and genome mode is also designed to facilitate the gene annotation in editors as Apollo (Figure 2).
-For that, the use of the following files would be useful (see an example in Documentation/example_Apollo.png):
+In the second case, BITACORA is also designed to facilitate the annotation of the generated gene models in editors as Apollo (Figure 2).
+The specific files that can be used for this purpose are (see an example in Documentation/example_Apollo.png):
 -	Original GFF3
 -	Final GFF3 with curated models for the annotated proteins
 -	BED files from TBLASTN search

 ## 8. Example